Kavithaaa23/kavithaaa23/README.md

 ### Hi there 👋

+I previously worked as an actuary, but now am about to start my journey as a data scientist.
+I hope to get involved with cool projects and share them here.

 <!--
 **Kavithaaa23/kavithaaa23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.